2002 Impala New Car Test Drive

-Equipped with its powerful 3.8-liter V6, the new Impala is quick, and more responsive than the six-seat models from Toyota, Dodge, Ford and Buick.
+Like its older namesake, the new Impala is tame and practical with base-level equipment.
+When ordered with its optional 3.8-liter V6, however, this new Impala is not only quick, but also more responsive than the six-seat models from Toyota, Dodge, Ford and Buick.
 It shares its platform with the Pontiac Grand Prix, and offers competent suspension tuning, distinctive looks, and plenty of interior room.

 Research another vehicle